 Your bank and credit card statements of payments to the insurance provider can also be confirmed.
 Then you may contact them for any additional information required.

 You may have received a confirmation mail from the insurance provider, so it’s good to look through your emails.
-Also look through the junk and spam folders.
+Also look through your junk and spam folders.

 What if my car is uninsured?

-You can be fined the sum of £300 and given six penalty points if you are caught driving an uninsured vehicle on a public road, and you might be taken to court, where you may be suspended from driving and also face an unlimited fine.
+You can be fined the amount £300 and given six penalty points if you are caught driving without insurance on a public road and you might be taken to court.
+Where you may be suspended from driving and also face an unlimited fine.

 This offence is called an IN10, and as a motoring conviction, it can make it difficult for you to get good deals on your vehicle insurance in the future.